 Finally, many people suffering from hyperacusis can benefit from a treatment involving counseling.
 Through counseling, people living with hyperacusis can address their fears and anxieties.
 This is especially beneficial for those who find themselves withdrawing from social engagements, avoiding professional activities, and isolating themselves.
 Counseling may include cognitive behavioral therapy (CBT), which helps people recognize useful and detrimental aspects of their daily lives in relation to hyperacusis.
 With the help of a therapist, the individual can change their pattern of thinking or behavior to reduce the impact of sound sensitivity on their life.

 If you suffer from hyperacusis, contact Sound Relief Hearing Center today.
-Our knowledgeable and experienced audiologists can help you identify the cause of your sound sensitivity and pursue treatment.
+Our expert audiologists can help you identify the the best options for treatment.
 To learn more about us, please browse our website, visit our YouTube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our audiologists.
 We look forward to hearing from you!